-Marshall University offers a variety of merit-based scholarships to incoming freshman who demonstrate outstanding academic achievement, with automatic consideration at the time of admission.
+Marshall University offers a variety of merit-based scholarships to incoming freshmen and transfer students who demonstrate outstanding academic achievement, with automatic consideration at the time of admission.

-Most merit-based scholarship programs require that you be enrolled full time, maintain a minimum GPA, and complete 30 credit hours each academic year.
+Most merit-based scholarship programs require that you be enrolled full-time, maintain a minimum GPA, and complete 30 credit hours each academic year.
 Most scholarships are renewable, but some are not.
-Be sure to read Important Information About Merit Scholarships for deadlines and additional detail on the terms and conditions.

 Marshall University has a number of endowed and annual scholarships that have been established through the Marshall University Foundation by individuals who care deeply about Marshall University and our students.
 Many students are selected to receive endowed and annual scholarship awards by committees from departments and colleges, while others are selected by staff from the Office of Student Financial Assistance.

 To learn about various scholarship opportunities at Marshall University, click on the applicable links below: